amorrissette/easy-etl/README.md

 ## To-Do:

+- [X] Allow option to load more table entries
+- [X] Add support for xls file import
 - [ ] Save and load previous ETL "policies"
 - [ ] Add more data examples
 - [ ] Prompt tuning and unit testing
-- [ ] Allow option to load more table entries
 - [ ] Formatting and styling updates